 AEA structure and content

-AEA offers an alternative pathway to Engineering and Computer Science faculties for students without the prescribed pre-requisites, mature age students, international students and students wishing to provide further information about their aptitude to study Engineering and Computer Science.
+AEA offers an admission pathway to Engineering and Computer Science faculties for students without the prescribed prerequisites, mature age students, international students and students wishing to provide further information about their aptitude to study Engineering and Computer Science.

 AEA is not a test of subject-specific knowledge; rather it is a secure two and a half hour multiple-choice test that assesses a candidate’s aptitude in three areas:

 - Quantitative Reasoning

 - Interpersonal Reasoning.